The Community Economies Institute (CEI) fosters thought and practice to help communities survive well together.

 - Communication and dialogue by contributing to scholarly debate, policy forums, popular media, and community initiatives.

 For an overview of Community Economies research and practice, see the video Introducing Community Economies.

 For more detailed information on the key commitments of Community Economies research and practice, click here.

-Our governance infrastructure is based in our status as a registered not-for-profit under Australian legislation.
-We are a Company Limited by Guarantee, and are governed by a Board of Directors elected from our membership.
+We are a registered as a not-for-profit Company Limited by Guarantee under Australian legislation.
+We are governed by a Board of Directors elected from our membership.
 The Board sets policy, reviews finances, and represents the interests of the Institute as a whole.
 Board members are elected from CEI members with an effort to ensure representation from a range of global regions in which we are engaged.